-LAW 336.00 Chinese Law: Implications for Canada China Relations 3- ☐ Term 1 ✓ Term 1 erm 2 Cheng Course 3 CREDITS
+LAW 336.001 Chinese Law: Implications for Canada-China Relations ☐ Term 1 ✓ Term 2 Cheng Course 3 CREDITS

-This course aims to foster a critical understanding of law and governance in contemporary China and to explore the implications for Canada-China relations.
-The course examines six main areas of Chinese law: (1) origins of China's legal system from Confucianism to (post)modernism; (2) legal institutions such as the legal hierarchical order and judicial system; (3) law and regulation for an evolving market; (4) law and government structure; (5) social equity and social law; and (6) Chinese law in the changing world order.
-In each session, we will survey the pertinent legal framework, discuss the challenges and complexities, and reflect on the implications of the legal issues from social, political and economic perspectives.
+Description: This course aims to foster a critical understanding of law and governance in contemporary China and to explore its implications for Canada-China relations.
+The course examines six areas of Chinese law: (1) the origins of China's legal system from Confucianism to (post)modernism; (2) legal institutions such as the legal hierarchical order and judicial system; (3) law and corporate governance in an evolving market; (4) government structure and public law; (5) the law of family and social equity; and (6) Chinese law in the changing world order.
+In each session, we will survey the pertinent legal framework, discuss the challenges and complexities, and reflect on the implications for modernity in law and international relations, in particular, Canada-China relations.

-Evaluation: Evaluation will be based on class participation with online discussion and short memos (10%), mid-term assignment (20%), and a final paper (70%).
-Students are expected to select their own topics for the final paper in consultation with the instructor.
-The paper should be at least fifteen-pages long with footnotes or bibliography (no less than 5000 words).
+Evaluation: Evaluation will be based on class participation with online discussion and short memos (10%), a mid-term assignment (20%), and a final paper (70%).
+Students are expected to select their topics for the final paper in consultation with the instructor.
+The paper should be at least fifteen pages long with footnotes or a bibliography (no less than 5000 words).